 A Technical Meeting to Review the IAEA's Assessment and Prognosis Procedures for Nuclear and Radiological Emergencies was held in Vienna, Austria, in late November and early December.
 The meeting was attended by 77 participants from 53 Member States and 3 international organizations, who reviewed and discussed the Agency's assessment and prognosis process and associated communication procedures.
-On-line assessment and

-"More than 190 participants from over 45 Member States and 11 international organizations took part in a total of 12 events... related to communication with the public in nuclear or radiological emergencies." prognosis tools developed by the Agency, including the Reactor Assessment Tool, the Protective Actions Assessment Tool and the Radiological Source Assessment Tool, were made available to Member States at the Technical Meeting.
+On-line assessment and prognosis tools developed by the Agency, including the Reactor Assessment Tool, the Protective Actions Assessment Tool and the Radiological Source Assessment Tool, were made available to Member States at the Technical Meeting.